enzobocalon/nextjs-blog/README.md

 The project also includes a comment section in which users can comment if the post has the comments enabled.

 ## Project Status
 The project main structure is currently developed and can be used by users.
-However, the project still needs a refactor - is in TODO phase.
+However, the project still needs a refactor and some codes improvements - TODO. <br/>
-So, the Blog needs some work to improve code writing, like middlewares, custom hooks, could also use some mappers.
+It was a really good project to study prisma library and handle with database relationships.

 ## Dependencies
 - NextJS